mdrodas/introsde/lab01/README.md

     Follow the link http://localhost:8080/axis2/axis2-web/HappyAxis.jsp
 ```

-* [CHECKPOINT 2] It should should show you a HappyAxis page with the list of n
+* [CHECKPOINT 2] It should should show you a HappyAxis page with the list of needed libraries and their status (if they are or not in your system).
+If the Happy Axis page is coming with GREEN color then it means that axis2 is successfully deployed.

 [1]: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html